Geoffrey0pv/Research-project-with-multiple-and-logistic-regression/README.md

 ### Project Goal

-The goal of this project is to predict whether a student who took the Saber Pro Tests has received a scholarship for their university tuition.
+This project aims to predict whether a student who took the Saber Pro Tests has received a scholarship for their university tuition.
 The target variable (`target`) is `ESTU_PAGOMATRICULABECA_Si`, indicating whether the student received a scholarship.
 This prediction can help identify factors associated with obtaining scholarships and design strategies to promote equity and access to higher education.

 ### Importance of Prediction